 As an internationally recognized center for research in media and democracy, the Media and Public Affairs (SMPA) program at George Washington University offers a Master's of Arts (M.A.) for students seeking a rigorous grounding in the theory and practice of strategic political communication.
 Students learn how to achieve the goals of any organization or movement through innovative campaign tactics.
 Our program stands out from other communication M.A. programs in Washington with its unparalleled access to a faculty of experts and DC power players.
 Graduates use their skills not only to make a message heard, but to inspire social change.
-Attend an info session or online webinar.

 Offered jointly by GW's Elliott School of International Affairs and Columbian College of Arts and Sciences' School of Media and Public Affairs (SMPA), the M.A. in Global Communication combines the Elliott School's globally recognized academic excellence in international affairs with SMPA's strengths as a leading school of communication and journalism.
 The program, launched in Fall 2008, helps students understand the complex global information environment; its implications for governance, security, and business; and how to communicate effectively to global audiences.